acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

     def is_maxed(self) -> bool:

-- Returns True if the stat used is at its maximum value (the maximum value varies depending on the stat)
+- Returns True if the Stat used is at its maximum value (the maximum value varies depending on the Stat)

 Examples: